 MTS Student Body — The MTS Fall 2012 class enrollment of 299 students represents 30+ religious affiliations, and is 52%/48% male/female and 49% African American, 49% Caucasian, 2% Asian/Other.
 The largest numbers of MTS students are from Methodist, Cumberland Presbyterian and Baptist denominations.

-Degrees Offered — MTS offers Master of Arts in Religion, Master of Art in Youth Ministry, Master of Divinity, and Doctor of Ministry Degrees.
-Typically, the majority of the student body is seeking Master of Divinity degrees, 10% in any class seeking Masters of Arts Degrees, and 10% working toward Doctor of Ministry degrees.
+Degrees Offered — MTS offers Master of Arts in Youth Ministry, Master of Divinity, and Doctor of Ministry Degrees.
+Typically, the majority of the student body is seeking Master of Divinity degrees, and 10% are working toward Doctor of Ministry degrees.
 A small percentage of those enrolled are non-degree-seeking students.

 MTS Faculty — The members of the faculty and adjunct faculty hold degrees from Memphis Theological Seminary, Vanderbilt University, Union Theological Seminary, Duke University, Columbia Theological Seminary, Emory University, and other educational institutions from across the country.
 The faculty represents United Methodist, Cumberland Presbyterian, Disciples of Christ, Baptist, Jewish, Presbyterian (USA), and Roman Catholic traditions.

 MTS Accreditation — The seminary is accredited by the Association of Theological Schools in the United States and Canada (ATS), and by the Commission on Colleges and Schools of the Southern Association of Colleges and Schools (SACS).
 MTS is also approved by the University Senate of the United Methodist Church as a school for theological students of the United Methodist Church.